poush/lazytools/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/poush/lazytools.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+1. Fork this repo
+2. Clone it
+3. Add changes
+4. Make a PR with your changes

 ## License